yoyotv/Face-identification-implementation/README.md

 This repository does not aplly the caffe deploy.

-In stead of the common way that extracts model feature in caffe [method](https://github.com/BVLC/caffe/wiki/Using-a-Trained-Network:-Deploy), I modify caffe/tools/extract_features.cpp to save feature in form txt directly.
+In stead of the [common way](https://github.com/BVLC/caffe/wiki/Using-a-Trained-Network:-Deploy) that extracts model feature in caffe, I modify caffe/tools/extract_features.cpp to save feature in form txt directly.

 Combined with the c++ in order to implement an application on Raspberry-pi identify the face.